Disney's Contemporary Resort Review - Theme Park View [Incredibles Room]

 Nowadays you can walk between Magic Kingdom and Grand Floridian (20ish minutes) and Polynesian (25-30ish minutes).
 Personally we don’t mind the longer walk, so we consider those walking paths pretty valuable, but if the 10-20 minute difference matters to you, Contemporary’s shorter path will be your preference.

 The monorail and boats can be a bit better, but they’re far from perfect.
 Disney’s monorail system has many issues.
-In one recent example, guests at the Contemporary (ironic, I know) were just not allowed onto passing monorails with no explanation:
+In one example, guests at the Contemporary (ironic, I know) were just not allowed onto passing monorails with no explanation:

 Coming back to Contemporary, you’re the first stop.